-The methods of testing light stability in this International Standard are based in the concept that increasing the light intensity without changing the spectral distribution of the illuminant or the ambient temperature and relative humidity should produce a proportional increase in the photochemical reactions that occur at typical viewing or display conditions, without introducing any undesirable side effects.
+The methods of testing light stability in this document are based on the concept that increasing the light intensity without changing the spectral distribution of the illuminant or the ambient temperature and relative humidity should produce a proportional increase in the photochemical reactions that occur at typical viewing or display conditions, without introducing any undesirable side effects.

 However, because of reciprocity failures that are discussed in this Introduction, this assumption does not always apply.
-Thus, the accelerated light stability test methods described in this International Standard are valid at the specified accelerated test conditions, but may not reliably predict the behaviours of a given product in long-term display under normal conditions.
+Thus, the accelerated light stability test methods described in this document are valid at the specified accelerated test conditions, but may not reliably predict the behaviours of a given product in long-term display under normal conditions.